Top Military Leaders Condemn ‘Sedition and Insurrection' at Capitol, Acknowledge Biden Win

-- The nation's top military commanders condemned last week's acts of "sedition and insurrection" at the U.S. Capitol.
+- The nation's top military commanders condemned Wednesday's acts of "sedition and insurrection" at the U.S. Capitol.

-- The message from the nation's highest-ranking military officers comes one week after thousands of President Donald Trump's supporters stormed the U.S. Capitol, resulting in five deaths, including a Capitol Police officer.
+- The message from the Joint Chiefs of Staff comes nearly one week after thousands of President Donald Trump's supporters stormed the U.S. Capitol, resulting in at least five deaths, including that of a Capitol Police officer.

 WASHINGTON — In an extraordinary letter Tuesday to the U.S. military, the nation's top commanders condemned last week's acts of "sedition and insurrection" at the U.S. Capitol, while acknowledging Joe Biden's election victory.